zef/zef.studio/Content/journal/zef-studio.md

 Regarding the major social media platforms, they just aren't somewhere I want to invest my time an energy.
-I do intend to post links to my website on social media platforms, but using social media platforms as a distribution networks is a very different thing than using them as content platforms.
+I do intend to post links to my website on social media platforms, but using social media platforms as distribution networks is a very different thing than using them as content platforms.

 I love the open, distributed, personalized web.
 The web in it's purest,